DPhil Oriental Studies

 Ongoing Translation Projects:

 - An complete translation of the Song jokebook Aizi zashuo 艾子雜說 ('Miscellaneous Stories of Master Ai') and its two Ming sequels.
-Nearing completion.
+(Under contract for publication).

 - An annotated translation of the Song text Beishan jiujing 北山酒經 ('The North Mountain Classic of Wine').
 Joint project with Xuyang Gao.
-Estimated completion May 2020.
+Estimated completion end of 2020.

 From 2016-17, I served as President of Oxford Chinese Studies Society.
 More recently, I helped research the twenty-part BBC Radio 4 series "Chinese Characters", written and presented by Prof. Rana Mitter.
 The series introduces aspects of Chinese history and culture through twenty historical figures.